-Improve both your research and performance skills by working with practising theatre-makers and arts organisations.
-We have a fully-equipped theatre workshop and studio spaces, a publicly licensed drama studio, and excellent editing and recording facilities.
+You’ll improve both your research and performance skills by working with practising theatre-makers and arts organisations.
+We have a fully equipped theatre workshop and studio spaces, a publicly licensed drama studio, and excellent editing and recording facilities.

 This course is well suited to professional theatre practitioners, graduates, teachers, and anyone who wishes to advance their creative abilities.

 - Theatre Practice 2: Independent Practice

 - Dissertation of 15,000 or 9,000 words plus integrated practice component.